rangle/ngCourse2/handout/01-features.md

 tsc -m commonjs ./a.ts ./b.ts
 ```

-Should now produce no output.
-In many command line traditions no output is
+`tsc` should produce no output.
+In many command line traditions, no output is
 actually a mark of success.
-Listing the directory contents will confirm this:
+Listing the directory contents will confirm that
+our TypeScript files did in fact compile.

 ```bash
 ls